hmchen47/DataScience/AppliedDS-UMich/1-IntroDS/04-Stats.md

 + `ttest` method
     + Syntax: `ttest_ind(a, b, axis=0, equal_var=True, nan_policy='propagate')`
     + Calculates the T-test for the means of two independent samples of scores
-    + `a`, `b`: array_like
+    + Parameters:
-    The arrays must have the same shape, except in the dimension corresponding to `axis` (the first, by default).
+        + `a`, `b`: array_like; The arrays must have the same shape, except in the dimension corresponding to `axis` (the first, by default).
-    + `axis`: int or None, optional
-    Axis along which to compute test.
+        + `axis`: int or None; Axis along which to compute test.
 If None, compute over the whole arrays, `a`, and `b`.
-    + `equal_var`: bool, optional
-    If True (default), perform a standard independent 2 sample test that assumes equal population variances.
+        + `equal_var`: bool; If True (default), perform a standard independent 2 sample test that assumes equal population variances.
 If False, perform Welch's t-test, which does not assume equal population variance.
-    + `nan_policy`: {'propagate', 'raise', 'omit'}, optional
-    Defines how to handle when input contains nan. 'propagate' returns nan, 'raise' throws an error, 'omit' performs the calculations ignoring nan values.
+        + `nan_policy`: {'propagate', 'raise', 'omit'}; Defines how to handle when input contains nan. 'propagate' returns nan, 'raise' throws an error, 'omit' performs the calculations ignoring nan values.
 Default is 'propagate'.

 + Demo
     ```Python